MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wdsutil.md

 > Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

-wdsutil is a command-line utility used for managing your Windows Deployment Services server.
+Wdsutil is a command-line utility used for managing your Windows Deployment Services server.
 To run these commands, click **start**, right-click **Command prompt**, and click **Run as administrator**.

 ## Commands